 I was a pharmacy technician for eighteen years, but with what I know now as a home herbalist, I would never return to a modern medicine career.

-So many herbs work with our bodies and do more good than harm.
-Often times with diet and lifestyle changes, we're able to get off prescription medications rather than being reliant on them for the rest of our lives.
+So many herbs work with our bodies and do good.
+(Source) Often times with diet and lifestyle changes, we’re able to get off prescription medications rather than being reliant on them for the rest of our lives.

 Don’t simply get rid of your prescription medication because you’ve changed your lifestyle.
 Always work with your doctor.